New York's 13th congressional district

 New York's 13th congressional district is a congressional district for the United States House of Representatives in New York City, represented by Adriano Espaillat.
+It is the second poorest congressional district in New York state, with a median income of $50,491, per a 2024 study.
+The district also ranks second in the state, with the poverty rate at 25.7 percent, per a 2026 congressional study.

 The 13th district comprises Upper Manhattan and parts of the West Bronx.
-It includes The Bronx neighborhoods of Bedford Park, Jerome Park, Kingsbridge Heights, parts of Norwood, and parts of Fordham, Kingsbridge, Morris Heights, and University Heights, and the Manhattan neighborhoods of Harlem, Inwood, Marble Hill, Spanish Harlem, Washington Heights, and parts of Morningside Heights and the Upper West Side.
+It includes The Bronx neighborhoods of Bedford Park, Jerome Park, Kingsbridge Heights, parts of Norwood, and parts of Fordham, Kingsbridge, Morris Heights, and University Heights, and the Manhattan neighborhoods of Harlem, Inwood, Marble Hill, Spanish Harlem, Washington Heights, Hamilton Heights, and parts of Morningside Heights and the Upper West Side.
 The Apollo Theater and Grant's Tomb are within the district.
 In 2010 it was the smallest congressional district in the United States House of Representatives by Area, replaced by New York's 12th congressional district in 2020.